Writing An Hadoop MapReduce Program In Python

 Improved Mapper and Reducer code: using Python iterators and generators

 The Mapper and Reducer examples above should have given you an idea of how to create your first MapReduce application.
 The focus was code simplicity and ease of understanding, particularly for beginners of the Python programming language.
-In a real-world application however, you might want to optimize your code by using Python iterators and generators (an even better introduction in PDF) as some readers have pointed out.
+In a real-world application however, you might want to optimize your code by using Python iterators and generators (an even better introduction in PDF).

 Generally speaking, iterators and generators (functions that create iterators, for example with Python’s yield statement) have the advantage that an element of a sequence is not produced until you actually need it.
 This can help a lot in terms of computational expensiveness or memory consumption depending on the task at hand.